top of page

 San Antonio de Las Huertas Land Grant

 The San Antonio de Las Huertas Land Grant, a member of the Sandia Collaborative, worked with the University of New Mexico Architecture School to develop and build a campground and picnic area just outside the village of Placitas just east of Bernalillo.
 This site was developed to enhance the recreational opportunities in the local area and as an opportunity to share the history of the Land Grant.
 UNM students and land grant community members built a covered picnic area with multiple tables.
 Local mid school students worked with community members to build a kitchen area with work tables and a grill and smoker along with additional picnic tables.
 The Sandia Collaborative representative worked with community members to create multiple tent sites and an available full Civil War type tent, and a tent platform.
 The facilities allow users to experience spectacular views and the natural tranquility of the Sandia Mountains.
 The campsites and picnic area has served groups from one to 40 users.
 Campsites and picnicking is offered thru the HipCamp website.
+The team is currently working with PLIA to design and install signage using a format consistent with those employed by other public land management agencies.

 Ciudad logo 2018 (reduced).jpg

-Sandia Soil and Water Conservation District
+Ciudad Soil and Water Conservation District

 ciudad swcd.JPG